 |Materials Science and Engineering||Axel van del Walle|

 |Program in Innovation Management and Entrepreneurship (PRIME)||Angus Kingon

-If students have any issues, questions, or concerns about student advising, they should contact a member of the Student Affairs Office.
+If students have any issues, questions, or concerns about student advising, they should contact a member of the Office of Academic Programs and Student Affairs.

 |Tori Riccitelli||Academic Program Coordinator||Victoria_Riccitelli@brown.edu||B&H 307||863-1471|

 |Kathy DiOrio||Administrative Assistant, Student Affairs||Kathleen_Diorio@brown.edu||B&H 307||863-1296|

 The progress of Ph.D. students is reviewed early in the program of study and on a regular annual basis thereafter.
 Each year near the beginning of Semester II, the Graduate Committee of Brown Engineering meets and reviews the academic progress of each of the Division's graduate students.
 Prior to this Annual Review, the group graduate representatives will solicit input from individual advisors on the status of each continuing student.
 The result of the Graduate Committee's review will be communicated to each student in writing.
 The individual research groups may supplement the Annual Review with their own internal procedures (progress seminars, reports, etc.) and students should consult the graduate representative in their group for details.
 For students with poor performance in coursework or research, the advisor or group graduate representative can at any time request a decision from the graduate committee on whether the student will be allowed to continue.
 The graduate committee will make a recommendation based on the students transcripts and advisor's report on research progress, if any.